j2store/docs/content/docs/frequently-asked-questions/where-do-i-add-the-css-on-my-site.md

 author: "Sowbagya lakshmi"
 category: "Frequently asked questions"
 ---
-# Where do I add the CSS on my site

 When you wish to customize your site's layout, this could be done with the help of CSS.
 Sometimes, you might wonder where to add the CSS code that we suggest.